thesecretlab/diary/Steps.md

 4. Open DYNoteViewController.m in the assistant.
 Connect the label to a new outlet called `noNoteLabel`.
 5. Implement the `updateInterface` method.
 Update `setNote:` and `viewDidLoad` to call the new method.

+Next, we'll make deleting the current note deselect the note.

+1. Open DYNoteListViewController.m.
+2. Update `controller: didChangeObject: atIndexPath: forChangeType: newIndexPath:` to set the note view controller's note to nil if it's currently displaying the note that was deleted.